kelu124/HolbaekGBN/docs/0_report.md

-# Holbæk -  Where Heritage Meets Sustainability
+# Holbæk -  Where Heritage Meets Sustainability(sticky note was '_Planning for architectural history and green standards_'

 ## ISO37101 mapping '